Fill in the blanks:

 That’s a problem.
 Your checkout page is a critical piece of your brand’s user experience, so if your shoppers aren’t enjoying the process right down to inputting the last number in their credit card sequence, the risk of user abandonment is real.
 At any moment, they might come to their senses and:

-- Get distracted if the process takes more than thirty seconds.
+- Get distracted if the process takes more than 30 seconds

 So, what does it take to create a payment page that’s frictionless?
 I dug around for some exemplary payment page examples, which you’ll find below, along with a few notes about their appeal.
 Take a look and see how your own payment page design compares.